-16) If you’re going on vacation don’t post your travel plans and photos online or tell too many people other than neighbours or close friends/relatives that you are heading out of town.
+16) If you’re going on a vacation don’t post your travel plans and photos online or tell too many people other than neighbors or close friends/relatives that you are heading out of town.
 This will leave a target on you for thieves to break into your home.

 17) Consider installing smart home devices like locks, cameras, and lights that allow you to check in on your home from anywhere.
 Look for devices that can all work together to make your home look occupied or alert you of any unusual activity.